We’re With You Every Step of the Way

-Watts Homes & Construction will stay in contact with you throughout construction to keep you up-to-date on the progress as well as keep you on track with your selections.
-During construction, you will be asked to make color selections that are applicable for your home.
-Some of the selections may include exterior siding, brick or stone, roofing color, shutter color and style, cabinets, countertops, flooring, appliances, light fixtures, plumbing fixtures and paint color.
+Before and during construction, you'll make color selections for the house.
+Some selections may include exterior siding, roofing color, shutter color and style, cabinets, countertops, flooring, appliances, light fixtures, plumbing fixtures and paint color.

 Insulation and Drywall

-Depending on the time of year and weather conditions, exterior concrete such as driveways, sidewalks, porches and patios may also be installed.
-In order for the concrete to cure properly and all frost has to be out of the ground.
+Depending on the time of year and weather conditions, exterior concrete for driveways, sidewalks, porches and patios may also be placed.
+In order for the concrete to cure properly frost must be out of the ground.

 The End Is In Sight

 The end is in sight when you see us put your countertops in.
 The electrician, plumber and HVAC contractors return to complete the "finish mechanicals".

 The plumber installs the water heater, sinks, faucets, toilets and all remaining piping.

 The electrician installs light fixtures, outlet covers, switches, smoke detectors and ties all of the wiring into the electrical panel.

 The HVAC contractor installs the furnace, central air conditioning, all duct work, piping and registers.
 Your appliance selections are also delivered and installed.

 After "finish mechanicals" are done carpet is installed.
 Paint is touched up and the house gets cleaned.
 Final grading, landscaping, lawn and sprinkling packages are completed if these items are included in the sales agreement (weather permitting).